AgreshB/Trello-CLI/README.md

 - Python 3
 - Requests : Python package to send requests
 - json     : Package to handle json responses
+- rich     : Python module for cleaner CLI outputs and tables

 ## SET UP
 In order to run this CLI , you would have to first get a API key and token.
 Please follow the bellow steps: